jonathangjertsen/toyboy/README.md

 ## Architecture / goals

-toyboy is written in go.
+toyboy is written in go, and uses Wails to provide a desktop application.

 It tries to be cycle-accurate, everything is triggered from the clock.

 ## Status

-- Runs the bootrom
-- Runs the Hello world ROM from GB ASM tutorial, working on the Unbricked ROM
-- Handles most instructions
-- PPU mostly works
+- Emulates all of Tetris correctly (except 2-player)
+- On my machine, can run smoothly at about 200%

 Currently looks like this